 When stored for long periods of time or exposed to moisture, powdered sugar is likely to clump up.
 When this happens, sifting powdered sugar helps the finer granules to separate.
 This will allow you to dust your baked goods with an even covering, which can’t really be done with unsifted sugar.

 To sift your powdered sugar take a bowl and use a hand-cranked sifter or a wire whisk to stir the sugar.
 When doing so add the powdered sugar to ensure that it is all sifted and you don’t accidentally spill any out the sides.

 Alternatively, you can use a fine mesh strainer or sieve to remove the lumps.
 Slowly add the sugar to the fine mesh strainer whilst holding it over an empty, dry bowl.

 How Many Cups In A Pound Of Powdered Or Confectioners Sugar?

 As mentioned above there are roughly four cups in a pound of powdered sugar.
 As such each cup will contain a quarter pound of powdered sugar.

 When measuring this out, you should not press the sugar into the cup.
-Doing this will greatly increase the amount of sugar present to a point far past what a recipe calls for.
+Doing this will greatly increase the amount of sugar present to a point far past what, a recipe for cookie dough, calls for.

 Powdered Sugar Conversions

-- One pound of all-purpose flour/bakers flour is equal to four cups.
+- One pound of all-purpose flour/baker flour is equal to four cups.